hunterirving/matryoshka/readme.md

 ## privacy
 all data is stored locally on your machine. no data is sent to or stored on any external servers.

-## license
+## licenses
-this project is licensed under the <a href="https://github.com/hunterirving/matryoshka/blob/main/LICENSE">GNU general public license v3.0</a>.
+this project is licensed under the <a href="https://github.com/hunterirving/matryoshka/blob/main/LICENSE">GNU General Public License v3.0</a>.

+the Medieval Sharp font by <a href="http://www.identifont.com/show?3DQU">Wojciech Kalinowski</a> is licensed under the <a href="https://github.com/hunterirving/matryoshka/blob/main/OFL.txt">SIL Open Font License, version 1.1</a>.